-Imagine a Scotland far removed from today's familiar man-made landscapes
+Imagine a Scotland far removed from today's familiar man-made landscapes.

 As the last ice retreated, around 10,000 years ago, the first humans arrived, likely by boat, to a land fringed by the Atlantic.
 This wasn't the Scotland of bare moorland, farms, roads and monotonous conifer plantations we see today.
 Instead, its shores were cloaked in green, temperate rainforest, bordered by rich coastal ecosystems.